Home Compare EN.PA vs TEP.PA

 Bouygues vs Teleperformance: Which Stock Looks Stronger in 2026?

-Teleperformance SE holds the cleaner structural position, with the lead spread across stability and profitability.
+Teleperformance SE holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 Bouygues still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Bouygues carries the stronger setup — intact trend against Teleperformance SE's broken trend.
 That leaves a split case: the structural lead stays with Teleperformance SE, but the market is not currently confirming it.

 Trajectory Similarity